-Each of the credit facilities has a maturity date, on which date, absent replacement, extension or renewal, the indebtedness under the respective credit facility becomes repayable in its entirety.
-To the extent any of the credit facilities are not replaced or extended on or before their respective maturity dates or are not replaced, extended or renewed for the same or similar amounts or on the same or similar terms, AltaGas' ability to fund ongoing operations and pay dividends could be impaired.
+Each of AltaGas' credit facilities has a maturity date, on which date, absent replacement, extension or renewal, the indebtedness under the respective credit facility becomes repayable in its entirety.
+To the extent any of the credit facilities are not replaced or extended on or before their respective maturity dates or are not replaced, extended or renewed for the same, similar or higher amounts or on the same, similar or better terms, AltaGas' ability to fund ongoing operations and pay dividends could be impaired.